 Enter the amount of match funds to be used towards the activity area based on the available documentation.
 Enter a line item which describes the type of match (cash donation, value of donated materials, lease value, rent value, staff salary, or volunteer time value), vendor name, and invoice number for each match amount.
 Federal share and match share must maintain a 1 to 1 ratio as the project progresses and must be at least 1 to 1 at project completion.
 Match funds are not included in the last three columns of the Consolidated Support Sheet.
-Match funds and match documentation is not required for ESG-CV.
+Match funds and match documentation are required for each RFC equaling the amount of the request.